iant1212/networkReach/README.md

 and returns partial edges when the last node is not accessible but some part of the edge is within the accessible distance.

-The function currently uses a table named 'streets', and the field for the distance value is named 'cost'.
+The function currently uses a table named 'streets', the field for the distance value is named 'cost', and the field for geometries is named 'the_geom'.

 There is a custom type that needs to be created for this to work.
 The SQL for creating the custom type is commented out at the beginning of the networkReach.sql file.